AdilVK007/Scrapnetv1/README.md

 Open a pull request.

 > [!NOTE]
-> Always welcomiong pull requests and issues.
+> Always welcoming pull requests and issues.

 <!--- > [!TIP]
 > Please suggest your ideas and implenatations.-->